-Individual analysis of a dataset from a local party may not accurately estimate treatment effects because a lack of covariates causes the bias, and insufficient subjects increase the random error.
+Individual analysis of a dataset from a local party may not accurately estimate treatment effects because a lack of covariates causes bias, and insufficient subjects increase random error.
 If the datasets from multiple parties can be centralized and analyzed as a single dataset, that is, centralized analysis, accurate estimates can be expected.
-However, it is difficult to share individual data for centralization owing to privacy and confidentiality concerns.
+However, individual data for centralization are difficult to share owing to privacy and confidentiality concerns.